Best of Nepal Cultural Tour - all Major Cultural and Historical Highlights of Nepal

 It is 32 km from Kathmandu and situated at an elevation of 2175m which gives an ample opportunity to view the towering mountain range standing before you.
 View starting from Dhaulagiri in the west to Mt.
 Everest and Kanchenjunga in the east via Ganesh Himal, Langtang, Shisapangma, Dorje Lakpa, and Gauri Shanker.

 It is 36 km from Kathmandu and said that the whole town of Panauti is on a single rock.
 It is situated in the confluence of two rivers Roshi and Pungamati Khola.
-Every twelve years, there happen to be a big festival.
+Every twelve years, there happens to be a big festival.
 Once, it was a trading route to Tibet and had a royal palace in its main square.
 It is still fascinating and alive in its traditional architecture with many interesting temples.
 Panauti going to be listed as a World Heritage site in near future.

 It is 32 km from Kathmandu and is situated at an elevation of 1550 m.
 The town is on the main Araniko highway heading towards Tibet.
 The natives of the town are Newars.
 On the weekend days, we can see a lot of people going to visit the temples around the town and uphill.
 It is a great place to view the mountain ranges.